 The most important measures of excellence at the university are those that demonstrate the university's ability to transform lives.
-In many cases, private support from friends and alumni of Wright State University is often the catalyst that enables the university—and the School of Professional Psychology—to transform the lives of its students through teaching, research, scholarship, and community outreach.
-Whether you give to the general Wright State Foundation or our School of Professional Psychology, your gift will make a difference.
+Private support from friends and alumni of Wright State University is the catalyst that enables the School of Professional Psychology to transform the lives of its students through teaching, research, scholarship, and community outreach. or our School of Professional Psychology.
+Your gift will make a difference.

 The School of Professional Psychology (SOPP) offers you many ways to support its students and programs.
 Please select a fund that interests you from the list below, and you will be directed to the online giving page where you can make a secure credit card gift to Wright State University.